-This 'trainee and trainer' shape is reflected through the trainee meeting not only one-to-one with their trainer, but also with key others they are training-passing on their training.
+This is reflected through the trainee meeting not only one-to-one with their trainer, but also with key others they are training-passing on their training.

 An ideal one-to-one meeting will spend time on each of the three strands below (e.g. a 90 minute meeting will spend 30 minutes on each of the strands).